amath-idm/scipy2022_pythonvpandemic/paper/python_pandemic.rst

 Covasim conceptual design and usage
 +++++++++++++++++++++++++++++++++++

-Covasim is a standard susceptible-infected-exposed-recovered (SEIR) model (Fig. :ref:`seir`).
-It is an agent-based model, meaning that individual people and their interactions with one another are simulated explicitly (rather than implicitly, as in a compartmental model).
+Covasim is a standard susceptible-exposed-infectious-recovered (SEIR) model (Fig. :ref:`seir`).
+As noted above, it is an agent-based model, meaning that individual people and their interactions with one another are simulated explicitly (rather than implicitly, as in a compartmental model).

-The fundamental calculation that Covasim performs is to calculate the probability that a given person, on a given time step, will change from one state to another, such as from susceptible to infected (i.e., that person was infected), from undiagnosed to diagnosed, or from critically ill to dead.
+The fundamental calculation that Covasim performs is to determine the probability that a given person, on a given time step, will change from one state to another, such as from susceptible to exposed (i.e., that person was infected), from undiagnosed to diagnosed, or from critically ill to dead.
 Covasim is fully open-source and available on GitHub (http://covasim.org) and PyPI (``pip install covasim``), and comes with comprehensive documentation, including tutorials (http://docs.covasim.org).

 .. figure:: fig_seir.png